cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 The TEI also offers a web application called [Roma](http://www.tei-c.org/Roma/) to build ODDs.

-TEI/ODD Exercise:

-* open the ODD Customization file.
-* identify which modules you will need for encoding the Tennyson poem.
-* create rules for attribute values that can be used.
-* invent two new elements.

 For more information on writing ODDs, consult Syd Bauman and Julia Flanders's [documentation](http://www.wwp.neu.edu/outreach/seminars/uvic_advanced_2016/presentations/basic_odd/basic_odd_simple_00.xhtml).

 ### Seminar 10: